-Loch Lubnaig is popular with paddleboarders and kayakers though the access to the waters edge is much easier from the opposite side where you’ll find another cafe and a car park just a few feet from the water.
+Loch Lubnaig is popular with paddleboarders and kayakers although the access to the water’s edge is much easier from the opposite side where you’ll find another café and a car park just a few feet from the shore.
 While you could hit the loch from the Ben Ledi side you’ll have to carry your equipment a good half-mile or so, so it’s not exactly convenient.

 Heading back to the mountain there’s not too much to say about it other than it offers a great walk with amazing views.
 As I already mentioned, the path is well-maintained and quite easy from the south side and as it’s so popular you’ll almost certainly have someone in the near distance to follow.